Satch70/data-science-S2023/challenges/c02-michelson-assignment.md

-**Observations**: - Write your observations here! - Distinctness and n match in both tables above, while MeanVelocity differs. - Why might your table differ from Michelson's? - It appears that the values in the MeanVelocity column of Michelson's table are rounded to the nearest ten, while the values in the MeanVelocity column of my table are rounded to the first ten decimal.
+**Observations**: - Write your observations here! - Distinctness and n match in both tables above, while MeanVelocity differs. - Why might your table differ from Michelson’s? - It appears that the values in the MeanVelocity column of Michelson’s table are rounded to the nearest ten, while the values in the MeanVelocity column of my table are rounded to the first ten decimal.